 Shaping the beam to the subject is a powerful technique when executed correctly.
 The idea is to keep the beam from illuminating the wall around the subject, producing a high level of contrast between the subject and its surroundings.
 This creates a backlit effect that is rarely found, even in professional settings.
 In your home, it will make for an instant conversation piece.
 While it seems like it might be a complicated process, shaping the light from a Phantom Projector to the contours of your art is easy with our unique masking methods.

 What exactly do you mean by “framing the light?”

 If you’ve never seen a Phantom Contour Projector in action, you might be having a hard time understanding how drastic the results can be.
-This photo does a great job illustrating the difference between a painting illuminated with a Phantom projector’s masked light (like the one above the fireplace) and the arc of light (cast around the other paintings) that comes from standard art lighting options.
-Phantom Projectors eliminate light spillage on the walls around your art.
+This photo does a great job illustrating the difference between a framing light with the Phantom contour projector (like the picture above the fireplace) and the arc of light (cast around the other paintings) that comes from standard art lighting options.

 It’s also worth noting that this photo was taken at a home on the Isle of Jura in Scotland!
 Phantom is headquartered in Texas, but our products can be found in homes and businesses around the world!

 Framing light with the Phantom contour projector is all about the optics.

 Unlike traditional adjustable accent lights, the Contour Projector has a series of condensing lenses that magnify the light and focal lenses the allow the light to be shaped once masked.
 Standard accent lights cast a wide, unfocused beam of light across wall-hung works of art.
 Thanks to Phantom’s variable optics system, we can focus the light and shape it to fit any object.
 Traditional accent lights rely on the light bulb to do the work, so customers purchase them based on the beam pattern and spread.